ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Taliata to Dyrrhachium
+# Taliata To Dyrrhachium

+## To Bononia (Moesia)

-Virgil departed from Taliata, intending to travel by road to Bononia (Moesia), a distance of about 58 miles.
+Leaving Taliata, Virgil set out for Bononia (Moesia) by road, a journey of about 58 miles.

-Now the road is quieter.
 Along the road are graves, and a cenotaph.
+His shoes are covered in dust from the road.
+The road narrows here, an orchard wall encroaching on it.
+The sun beats down.
+An oxcart passes, loaded with grain.
 By the road is a salt spring.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-He left the city early, before the rising of the sun.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
-The sun beats down..
+He had set out from Taliata amidst a throng travelling the same way.

 Insert story about 206975

 Insert story about ['43.993', '22.876']

-From Bononia (Moesia) to Naissus is about 76 miles away when travelling by road.
+## Bononia (Moesia) to Naissus by road

-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-A caravan from {destination} passed by.
+Virgil departed from Bononia (Moesia), intending to travel by road to Naissus, a journey of about 76 miles.

+There is a fountain of cold water springing from the rock.
+Along the road are graves, and a cenotaph.
+On the road from Bononia (Moesia) to Naissus there is a village, in which there is a temple and grove.
+His shoes are covered in dust from the road.
+Next to the straight road that leads to Naissus, there is visible a sculpted tomb.

 Insert story about 207303

 Insert story about ['43.316', '21.894']

+## Leaving Naissus by road

-Virgil departed from Naissus, intending to travel by road to Serdica, a distance of about 92 miles.
+Leaving Naissus, Virgil set out for Serdica by road, a distance of about 92 miles.

-He passes another milestone.
-By the road is a salt spring.
-They pass a pillar on the right surmounted by a stone urn.
+The sun beats down.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+There is a fountain of cold water springing from the rock.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+He left the city early, before the rising of the sun.
+A cloud passes in front of the sun.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-He set out from {from} amidst a throng travelling the same way.
+On the road from Naissus to Serdica there is a village, in which there is a temple and grove.
+As they go up from Naissus, they see the ruined walls.

 Insert story about 207439

 Insert story about ['42.723', '23.343']

-Leaving Serdica, Virgil set out for Stobi by road, at least 125 miles.
+## After Serdica

+Intending to travel by road to Stobi, Virgil left Serdica.
+It was a distance of about 125 miles.

-A caravan from {destination} passed by.
-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-His shoes are covered in dust from the road.
-There is a fountain of cold water springing from the rock.
-The sun beats down..
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+Not far from the road is a grave, on which is mounted a soldier standing by a horse.
+Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+They pass a pillar on the right surmounted by a stone urn.
+This is a smooth road, by which many wagons were bringing wood to Stobi.
+A caravan from Stobi passed by.
+On the road from Serdica to Stobi there is a village, in which there is a temple and grove.
+The sun beats down.

 Insert story about 491731

 Insert story about ['41.531', '21.978']

-From Stobi to Heraklea is a distance of about 54 miles when travelling by road.
+## Departing from Stobi

+Intending to travel by road to Heraklea, Virgil left Stobi.
+It was about 54 miles away.

+On the road from Stobi to Heraklea there is a village, in which there is a temple and grove.
+The road narrows here, an orchard wall encroaching on it.
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
 Now the road is quieter.
-He set out from {from} amidst a throng travelling the same way.
-As they go up from {from}, they see the ruined walls.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-By the road is a salt spring.

 Insert story about 481861

 Insert story about ['41.032', '21.336']

+## Travelling by road to a village

+Leaving Heraklea, Virgil set out for a village by road, a journey of about 109 miles.

+Workers are raising the level of the road.
+Water has washed out the road, making for slow going.
+There a spring wells up, and around about it is a meadow.
+A cloud passes in front of the sun.
+A caravan from a village passed by.
+He left the city early, before the rising of the sun.
+As they go up from Heraklea, they see the ruined walls.
+The road narrows here, an orchard wall encroaching on it.

+There was no story for None

+## a village to Apollonia (Epirus) by road

-Intending to travel by road to a village, Virgil left Heraklea.
-It was about 109 miles away.
+Intending to travel by road to Apollonia (Epirus), Virgil left a village.
+It was at least 23 miles.

-He set out from {from} amidst a throng travelling the same way.
-Along the road are graves, and a cenotaph.
+The road narrows here, an orchard wall encroaching on it.
+This is a smooth road, by which many wagons were bringing wood to Apollonia (Epirus).
+Water has washed out the road, making for slow going.
 There is a fountain of cold water springing from the rock.
-As they go up from {from}, they see the ruined walls.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+A caravan from Apollonia (Epirus) passed by.

 There was no story for None

-Leaving a village, Virgil set out for Apollonia (Epirus) by road, a distance of about 23 miles.

-By the road is a salt spring.
-A cloud passes in front of the sun.
-As they go up from {from}, they see the ruined walls.
-Now the road is quieter.
-A caravan from {destination} passed by.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-He passes another milestone.

-There was no story for None

 Insert story about ['40.77', '19.43']

-From Apollonia (Epirus) to Dyrrhachium is a distance of about 42 miles when travelling by ship down the coast.
+## Apollonia (Epirus) to Dyrrhachium by ship

-All nature, big with instant ruin, frowned destruction.
-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The yawning billow shows ground amid the surge, where the sea churns with sand.
-The south wind catches and hurls a ship on hidden rocks.
-Rocks amid the waves, a vast reef banking the sea.
-The east wind forces a ship from the deep into shallows and quicksands.
-Piteous to see, it dashes on shoals and girdles with a sandbank.
-Before their eyes a vast sea descending strikes astern.
+Intending to travel by ship down the coast to Dyrrhachium, Virgil left Apollonia (Epirus).
+It was at least 42 miles.

+The ship held the high seas, no land yet appearing.
+The sky all round them and all round them the deep.

+They all have stations for their ships, each man one for himself.
+For they care not for bow or quiver, but for masts and oars of ships.

 Insert story about 481818